Answering questions Equal pay: employer responsibilities

 • 'like work' – work where the job and skills are the same or similar

-• 'work rated as equivalent' – work rated as equivalent, usually using a fair job evaluation
+• 'work rated as equivalent' – work that's found to be equivalent, usually using a job evaluation process

 • 'work of equal value' – work that is not similar but is of equal value